 There is a separate milk kitchen for preparing feeds for infants.

-There are no restrictions on visiting by parents and carers but we do ask that all other visitors leave the Ward by 7.00pm, apart from in exceptional circumstances.
+There are no restrictions on visiting – the ward operates an open visiting policy.
 There may be times when your child needs additional rest and we may ask you to restrict the number of visitors to a minimum.
 This would also apply if your child has an infectious illness.

 Parents and carers on a low income and/or are receiving supplementary benefits may be entitled to travelling expenses while their child is in hospital.
 If you think you may qualify please bring details of any benefits you receive with you and let staff know that you wish to claim travelling expenses.
 Please remember to keep all travel tickets or receipts as these are required to claim expenses.